 “We’ll definitely get to see some more of Steve Harrington in season 3, and I’ll just say we won’t be abandoning the Dad Steve magic,” Levy told The Hollywood Reporter.

-Season 3 may not arrive until next year, but there is some exciting news regarding the literary future of the franchise.
+Season 3 won’t arrive until summer 2019, but there is some exciting news regarding the literary future of the franchise.
 In addition to a new season, Deadline has reported that the series is getting three new books, the first of which are slated to launch sometime this fall.

-Stranger Things: World Turned Upside Down: The Official Behind-The-Scenes Companionwill be a behind-the-scenes look at the show.
+Stranger Things: World Turned Upside Down: The Official Behind-The-Scenes Companion will be a behind-the-scenes look at the show.
 In addition, an unnamed gift book for children is also in the works.
-In spring of next year, fans will be able to get their hands on the series’ first novel, which will focus on Eleven’s mother and the mysterious MK Ultra project.
-Other projects, for adults and children, are expected to be announced next year.
+In the spring of 2019, fans will be able to get their hands on the series’ first novel, which will focus on Eleven’s mother and the mysterious MK Ultra project.
+Other projects, for adults and children, are expected to be announced.

 RIP, Bob and Mews.